awsdocs/iam-user-guide/doc_source/reference_aws-services-that-work-with-iam.md

 ¹ Amazon CloudWatch service\-linked roles cannot be created using the AWS Management Console, and support only the [ Alarm Actions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/UsingAlarmActions.html) feature\.

-² AWS Config supports resource\-level permissions for multi\-account multi\-region data aggregation and AWS Config Rules\.
+² AWS Config supports resource\-level permissions for multi\-account multi\-Region data aggregation and AWS Config Rules\.
 For a list of supported resources, see the **Multi\-Account Multi\-Region Data Aggregation** section and **AWS Config Rules** section of [AWS Config API Guide](https://docs.aws.amazon.com/config/latest/APIReference/Welcome.html)\.

 ³ API access to Trusted Advisor is through the AWS Support API and is controlled by AWS Support IAM policies\.